tytydraco/yessleep/out/The_kids_TV_show_I_was_in_as_a_child_was_cursed_Ive_been_forced_to_entertain_my_town_ever_since.md

 The woman sighed, her gaze glued to her laptop.
 “Be nice to the kid or you're going back into Q, young man.
 Your choice.”

 Jinx groaned, jumping up and down on his heels.
 For a seventeen year old, he was acting like a child.
-Settling me with a patronising smile.
-The boy was suddenly bursting with energy, as if he'd just inhaled helium, jumping in front of me like a cartoon character.
+Settling me with a patronising smile, the boy was suddenly bursting with energy, as if he'd just inhaled helium, jumping in front of me like a cartoon character.

 “Aww, I'm *so* glad you like the show!”
 He said, forcing a painful grin, reminiscent of his pirate self.
 “That's like, suuuper great!
 Have a *funtastic* day, all right?
 Don't do drugs!
 Drugs bad!”